 The following season saw the inauguration of the Knockout Cup competition, with the final being staged at the Chippenham Town Ground, and the Mayor of Chippenham presented the Cup to Bulwark United.

-Management Committee members were, and still are very enthusiastic, and come from several of the Clubs participating in the League.
+Management Committee members were and still are very enthusiastic, with many of the Clubs participating in the League represented.

-Over the years the Chippenham & District Sunday Football League has been involved in various Inter-League Tournaments; and went from strength to strength and had a purple patch through the 80’s were very successful in the highly acclaimed Wiltshire Sunday Cup has been secured by a number of our teams that have included Corsham Centre on four occasions, FC Jager, Biddestone Social, and prior to that Southwick United, Kivel and Black Sports.
+Over the years the Chippenham & District Sunday Football League has been involved in various Inter-League Tournaments; and went from strength to strength and had a purple patch through the 80’s of being very successful in the highly acclaimed Wiltshire Sunday Cup and this certain piece of silverware has been secured by a number of CDSFL teams that have included Corsham Centre on four occasions, FC Jager, Biddestone Social, and prior to that Southwick United, Kivel and Black Sports.

-The League at its peak did boast five divisions of 13 teams in each division, and on a few occasions in the 70’s and early 80’s boasted 6 divisions and over 75 teams, however, recent years has seen a decline in men’s 11 aside football and the league has reduced to 3 divisions with currently 36 teams involved and each season it is still pleasing to see new teams wanting to gain admission to one of the best run League’s in the County if not the Country.
+In recent years there has been a decline in men’s 11 aside football and the 2021/22 will see 30 teams involved and each season it is still pleasing to see new teams wanting to gain admission to one of the best run League’s in the County if not the Country.

 As well as the Knockout Cup, the League operates the WG Parr Trophy first won by West End United in 1975 and ran the successful Ken Clarke Memorial Six-a-Side Tournament for many seasons.
 This was held at the beginning of each season in memory of the League’s former Registration Secretary, with all proceeds from this event going to the Wiltshire Air Ambulance Fund.
 Proceeds from this event took the figure raised for the worthwhile cause over the years past the £15,000 mark.